 The parameter hiraganaQuaternary is applicable to the UCA collations for the Japanese language only.
 It has no effect on other collations.
-If it is set to "on" (\HY), then the corresponding Hiragana and Katakana characters have different quaternary weights.
+If it is set to "on" (${\rm HY}$), then the corresponding Hiragana and Katakana characters have different quaternary weights.
 Otherwise, they have the same weights.
-The hiraganaQuaternary parameter is deprecated in UCA 7.0.
+The hiraganaQuaternary parameter is deprecated as of UCA 7.0.